seppeljordan/bumpv/README.rst

 ``-h, --help``
   Print help and exit

-Using bumpversion in a script
+Using bumpv in a script
 =============================

-If you need to use the version generated by bumpversion in a script you can make use of the `--list` option, combined with `grep` and `sed`.
+If you need to use the version generated by bumpv in a script you can make use of the `--list` option, combined with `grep` and `sed`.

 Say for example that you are using git-flow to manage your project and want to automatically